Yes, There Are Asset & Income Protection Strategies to Help

 Long Term Care and You: Ensuring Your Loved One Gets the Care They Deserve During Tough Economic Times

-The decision to move a loved one into a nursing home or long term care residence is emotional for everyone.
+The decision to move a loved one into a nursing home, long term care residence or bringing someone into the house to provide needed health services and assistance is emotional for everyone.
+Life has changed or is changing all around the person and the family and nothing can seemingly be done to stop the decline.
 Individuals play out numerous “what if’s” and ideas in their head before they make a decision.
-This is quite logical and very understandable, I know.
+This is common and very understandable, I know.
 I see hundreds of new families each year.
 Diseases such as Alzheimer’s, Dementia, ALS, stroke, Parkinson’s, Huntington’s, and many others affect our loved ones as they get older.
-Many times, despite a wish to keep them at home, we find it to be in their best interest to place them at a medical support and daily assistance facility that can better care for them.
+Many times, despite a wish to stay at home, we find it to be in the best interest of a loved one to place them in secure daily assistance facility that can better care for them.

-Choosing the proper care facility or assisted living residence can also be stressful.
+Choosing the proper care facility or assisted living residence is also stressful.
 Many individuals and their families are not familiar with a nursing home or any type of professional care residence.
-These individuals know the importance of a facility that can provide quality care, offer a convenient location, and suit their finances appropriately, but don’t know where to turn.
+Individuals and their families know the importance of a facility that can provide quality care, with a convenient location, that suits their finances appropriately, but don’t know where to turn.
 What can they afford?
-How long before the care starts to eat away at their savings?
+How long before the care starts to eat away or destroys a lifetime of income and savings?
 Will the government help at all or will everything ($) be lost?
-Fortunately, Fredrick P. Niemann, Elder Care Attorney, and his team at Hanlon Niemann & Wright are here to help.
+Fortunately, Fredrick P. Niemann, a trusted and experienced Elder Law and Elder Care Attorney with over 40 years of diverse legal experience, and his team at Hanlon Niemann & Wright are here to help.

 I wanted to thank you, Mr. Niemann for all of your help.
 You made everything very easy on me during a very difficult time.
 I know that the three grandchildren by Uncle Bill’s daughter were greatly appreciative of the amount they were sent as they were not expecting to receive anything.
 Your intervention really helped with that as well.
 Anyway, just wanted to let you all know that you’re work is appreciated.